henrychooi/FlightTest/docs/HumanEval/README.md

 Putting the math aside, this means that the greater the value that we have for $n$, the lower variance and the higher the accuracy of a model's <b>pass@k</b> score.
 Therefore, the <b>pass@1</b> score calculated from only $n=1$ sample might not be the same as compared to if you took $n=100$ samples instead.

 As such, there may be a discrepancy between the results obtained and published results for the same model.
 In the official implementation by OpenAI, $k$ is set to `[1, 10, 100]` by default.
-To change this, you can specify the flag `--k` with comma separated values.
+When running the benchmark, you can specify the `--num_samples` flag to specify the value for $n$ to be used, which defaults to 1.
+This means, that for $n=100$, a pass@1, pass@10, and pass@100 score will be generated.

 ## Usage

-TBC: flags
+Flags:

 ```
---k           Comma separated value eg. 1,10,100 corresponding to pass@k metric
+--model_path  Path to the model to be evaluated
 --num_samples Value of n in the formula.
 Number of samples to generate per problem.
---model_dir   Path to model if downloaded locally.
-Otherwise, pulls the model from valid HuggingFace repository. eg. meta-llama/Llama-3.2-1B
---sample_file Prefix of filename to write generated samples to.
-File will be saved to data/HumanEval/results/<sample_file>_candidates.jsonl
+Defaults to 1.
+--data_path   Path to the dataset file.
+Defaults to the original dataset if not specified, which is stored in data/HumanEval.
+--output_path Path to the output directory of the results file.
+Defaults to data/HumanEval/results.
+--model_type  Type of model.
+Only Hugging Face models are supported.
+Defaults to "hf".
 ```

 ## Known Issues